 US-based IPVanish is both a great Canada VPN and US VPN, delivering excellent speeds either side of the border.
 It also provides a slightly more interesting experience in terms of aesthetics, with an interface packed with information.

 If you’re looking to stream, then IPVanish is a good option.
-While it struggles to unblock iPlayer, pretty much all other streaming services are good to go, so IPVanish is probably better suited to Canadians on holiday or business trips wanting familiar shows rather than those staying back at home who want to explore what the world has to offer.
+While it struggles to unblock iPlayer, pretty much all other streaming services are good to go, so IPVanish may be better suited to Canadians on holiday or business trips wanting familiar shows rather than those staying back at home who want to explore what the world has to offer.

 In terms of privacy, IPVanish claims to be a zero-logging VPN.
 However, it hasn’t undertaken an independent audit of it practices to prove this, so currently you’ll have to take that with a pinch of salt.
 Also, some more security-focused users may take issue with the company being US-based – if that’s you, we recommend looking back at ExpressVPN.